11ty/eleventy/README.md

 };
 ```

-This allows you to customize your template engines by using the Config helper methods.
+This allows you further customization options using the provided Config helper methods.

 #### Add Tags/Filters to Template Engines